OSH Answers Fact Sheets

 Along with using anti-vibration tools and gloves, workers can reduce the risk of hand-arm vibration syndrome (HAVS) by following work practices:

-- Employ a minimum hand grip consistent with safe operation of the tool or process.
+- Use a minimum strength hand grip that still allows the safe operation of the tool or process.

 - Wear sufficient clothing, including gloves, to keep warm.